Customers on Tap

-He suggested that I should join his Mastermind Group as he thought my issue could be that I was lonely in my business and would benefit from peer interaction and support.
+He suggested that I should join his Coaching Group as he thought my issue could be that I was lonely in my business and would benefit from peer interaction and support.

 After thinking our conversation through carefully I could see joining a group would bring positive benefits to both me and my business.

 Although we think similarly, Ash will often have a different viewpoint to me.
 And, because I tend to have a higher level advanced thinking approach; Ash will listen, take it down to base level and pick up on the bit I’ve missed because I can easily get caught up and overthink a situation making it perhaps more complicated than it needs to be.
 Having someone do that is incredibly useful as it’s easy to make assumptions that are incorrect if you are thinking through a situation alone.